 A Share Request is a Share Link

-If you are familiar with sharing files with Assets, you will recognize the Share Request as an empty Share Link: a link to a Website.
-Instead of using the Website to show the user images that already exist in Assets, you now use it to let the user upload files to Assets.
+If you are familiar with sharing files with Assets, you will recognize the Share Request as an empty Share Link: a link to a Web page.
+Instead of using the page to show the user images that already exist in Assets, you now use it to let the user upload files to Assets.

 Creating a Share Request

 Step 1.
 (Optional) Use the Folder Browser to create a folder somewhere in Assets in which you want to have the files uploaded.